Engin-Boot/no-oggy-in-cs-sainitripti/README.md

 ## Intention

+'oggy' is mischievous and plans tricks on cockroaches.
-This program intends to remove strings containing 'oggy' from a list of strings.
+Thus, this program intends to remove it from a list of strings.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+Go to no_ogg.cs file.

+Go to RemoveOggy method and update it as follows:

+  Remove the call to Remove method on names inside the for loop.
+  We should not update the list while iterating over it.

+  Add a RemoveAll method on names.
+  The method takes a predicate.
+  Add condition in predicate to check if the current name starts with 'oggy' or not.